Nominated for Best Small Fictions 2018, Melanie's short story "Intruder" appears in the Fall 2017 issue of Aster(ix) Journal.

 MELANIE MÁRQUEZ ADAMS

-You can read Melanie's micro-memoir, "Fried plantains in the Smoky Mountains", in Six Words Fresh Off the Boat: Stories of Immigration, Identity, and Coming to America (ABC, Kingswell Publishing 2017).
+You can read Melanie's flash nonfiction piece, "Fried plantains in the Smoky Mountains", in Six Words Fresh Off the Boat: Stories of Immigration, Identity, and Coming to America (ABC, Kingswell Publishing 2017).

 Melanie's short story "When the Clouds don't care" appears in the December 2017 issue of Thrice Fiction Magazine.